Our compassionate team

 Nick Symon, M.A.
 LPC-MHSP

-Specialties – communication and conflict resolution between couples, Christian counseling, addictions, issues of sexual identity.
+Specialties – communication and conflict resolution between couples, Christian counseling, addictions.

 Little did we know that we would be moving to Knoxville a mere weeks before the Covid shutdowns.
 Despite that difficulty, I soon found a tribe of like-minded therapists at Healing Hearts and am so excited to be a part of this team!
 I truly cannot imagine a better place to continue what has become my vocational passion of working with couples.

-When I’m not sitting across from you in the room, you might find me spending a weekend in the mountains with my family, chasing my son around the Zoo, or puzzling over a chessboard.
+When I’m not sitting across from you in the room, you might find me spending a weekend in the mountains with my family, chasing my son or daughter around the Zoo, or lost in a book.

 I believe the most important and lasting thing most of us will do in our lives is to love well those who are closest to us, and no relationship is closer than our committed intimate relationships.
 They are where most of us will experience both our greatest joys and our deepest sorrows.
 I consider it a privilege to be able to walk alongside you and your partner for part of that journey.